-"The Physical healing of Christian Science results now, as in Jesus' time, from the operation of divine Principle, before which sin and disease lose their reality in human consciousness and disappear as naturally and as necessarily as darkness gives place to light and reformation.
+"The physical healing of Christian Science results now, as in Jesus' time, from the operation of divine Principle, before which sin and disease lose their reality in human consciousness and disappear as naturally and as necessarily as darkness gives place to light and sin to reformation.
 Now, as then, these mighty works are not supernatural, but supremely natural."

 - Science and Health with Key to the Scriptures by Mary Baker Eddy, Pref. xi:9

 Many have found that when they better understand their relationship to God through this Science of Christianity, their health is restored and character transformed.